Secure Multi-User Linearly-Separable Distributed Computing: Conclusions

 \section{Conclusions}

 In this paper, we have studied the problem of secure multi-user linearly-separable distributed computing, providing an information-theoretic framework to guarantee that each user can recover only its requested linear combination while learning nothing else.
-We established necessary and sufficient conditions on the decoding process and on the common randomness, which jointly ensure data secrecy over both finite fields $\mathbf{GF}(q)$ and real numbers $\mathbb{R}$, and we presented an achievable scheme that preserves correctness as well as communication and computation costs.
+We established a necessary and sufficient condition on the decoding process, which ensures data secrecy over both finite fields $\mathbf{GF}(q)$ and real numbers $\mathbb{R}$, and presented an achievable scheme that preserves correctness, as well as communication and computation costs.

 Our work is motivated by the observation that many powerful distributed computing frameworks, including those of the multi-user linearly-separable nature, do not inherently provide data secrecy guarantees, and may thus leak unintended information through aggregation or side information.
 Such breach of data secrecy thus brings to the fore the urgent need for novel designs that maintain a good degree of performance, while guaranteeing various degrees of secrecy.
 This work provides the first such approach in the multi-user linearly-separable distributed computing setting, and does so by characterizing the precise algebraic and rank-based requirements for secrecy, thus laying foundations for secure designs in large-scale multi-user distributed analytics and computation.